chef-boneyard/chef-provisioning/docs/building_drivers.md

       :auth_methods => ['publickey'],
       :keys => [ get_key('bootstrapkey') ],
     }
-    transport = ChefMetal::Transport::SSHTransport.new(the_ultimate_cloud.get_hostname(server_id), ssh_options, {}, config)
+    transport = ChefProvisioning::Transport::SSHTransport.new(the_ultimate_cloud.get_hostname(server_id), ssh_options, {}, config)
-    convergence_strategy = ChefMetal::ConvergenceStrategy::InstallCached.new(machine_options[:convergence_options])
+    convergence_strategy = ChefProvisioning::ConvergenceStrategy::InstallCached.new(machine_options[:convergence_options])
-    ChefMetal::Machine::UnixMachine.new(machine_spec, transport, convergence_strategy)
+    ChefProvisioning::Machine::UnixMachine.new(machine_spec, transport, convergence_strategy)
   end
 ```

 WindowsMachine and WinRMTransport are also available for Windows machines.
-You can look at how these are instantiated in the chef-metal-vagrant driver.
+You can look at how these are instantiated in the chef-provisioning-vagrant driver.

 ## destroy_machine